 Thank you for considering Hales Australian Labradoodles in possibly getting your new family member from us.
-We are honored to be able to to what we love and share our fabulous Pampered Pooches with you.
-It is important to us that we provide you with a healthy happy puppy.
+We are honored to be able to do what we love and share our fabulous Pampered Pooches with you.
+It is important to us that we provide you with a healthy, happy puppy.
 There is a lot of time and energy that goes into making sure that happens.

-Having said that, it is important for you to understand that the schedule we follow and timeline we try to stick to are subjected to change and your flexibility and understanding is very important to us.
+Having said that, it is important for you to understand that the schedule we follow and the timeline we try to stick to are subjected to change.
+Your flexibility and understanding are essential to us.

-We are dealing with living breathing babies and from time to time puppy pictures, pick-up dates, shipping or travel dates, as well as vet appointments need to be rescheduled or were scheduled later than what we anticipated.
+We are dealing with living breathing babies, and from time to time, puppy pictures, pick-up dates, shipping or travel dates, and vet appointments need to be rescheduled or were scheduled later than what we anticipated.
 We always put the health and wellbeing of our Pooches first.
-We completely understand that your time is valuable and you have lives and schedules to manage just like we do.
+We completely understand that your time is valuable, and you have lives and schedules to manage as we do.
 Please know we do our absolute best at keeping these schedules and timelines but will not release a pup until it is safe to do so.
 Which is after the well puppy exam has been completed by the veterinarian, the week they go home.

-Please keep in my the well puppy exam is the last thing that is done prior to your puppy going home and when the final clearance to go home is done.
-In most cases, all is well and the pups are released on the scheduled release date.
-It is rare but there are times when a pup may not get cleared to leave or may needing a follow-up appt.
-Again, we are dealing with Mother Nature and at the end of the day there are things that we simply cannot control.
-We do extensive health testing on all the different genetic disorders that can be tested for, included but not limited to Hips, Elbows, Patellas, Eye exams every 18 months and DNA testing for PRA prcd, vWD, EIC, DM and a variety of others.
+Please keep in my the well-puppy exam is the last thing that is done before your puppy goes home and when the final clearance to go home is done.
+In most cases, all is well, and the pups are released on the scheduled release date.
+It is rare, but there are times when a puppy may not get cleared to leave or may need a follow-up appt.
+Again, we are dealing with Mother Nature, and at the end of the day, there are things that we cannot control.
+We do extensive health testing on all the different genetic disorders that can be tested for, including but not limited to Hips, Elbows, Patellas, Eye exams every 18 months, and DNA testing for PRA prcd, vWD, EIC, DM and a variety of others.

-DNA testing is an absolute, on knowing if that particular gene can be inherited.
-Because we do the testing we can guarantee that our Pooches will not be affected with one of those genetic disorders.
-However there are other genetic health issues that are not as simple and cannot be tested for by using DNA.
-Hip and Elbow dysplasia are examples for health issues that can and will arise from time to time, despite having testing on the parents and many generations previously.
-You can have both parents tested with acceptable passing scores for their Hips or Elbows and not have the condition but they can have an offspring that does inherit it, unlike a disease that had a DNA test.
+DNA testing is an absolute on knowing if that particular gene can be inherited.
+Because we do the testing, we can guarantee that our Pooches will not be affected by one of those genetic disorders.
+However, there are other genetic health issues that are not as simple and cannot be tested by using DNA.
+Hip and Elbow dysplasia are examples of health issues that can and will arise from time to time, despite having testing on the parents and many generations previously.
+You can have both parents tested with acceptable passing scores for their Hips or Elbows and not have the condition, but they can have offspring that inherit it, unlike a disease that had a DNA test.

 The reason this can happen is some diseases are more complex and are considered a polygenic disorder/disease or condition.
-What that means is, it takes several genes to pair up, as well as environmental factors to create the perfect storm and cause a pooch to develop an inherited condition.
-No one is immune or can predetermine if there offspring can develop Hip Dysplasia or any other polygenic disease, or autoimmune disease, despite the extensive testing done.
+What that means is, it takes several genes to pair up, as well as environmental factors, to create the perfect storm and cause a pooch to develop an inherited condition.
+No one is immune or can predetermine if their offspring can develop Hip Dysplasia or any other polygenic disease, or autoimmune disease, despite the extensive testing done.
 All breeds have potential risk for HD except the Greyhound.
-If you want to be certain to never have HD in your pooch, get a greyhound.
-There is simply no way around it other then limiting the occurrence by testing.
+If you want to be sure never to have HD in your pooch, get a greyhound.
+There is simply no way around it other than limiting the occurrence by testing.
 Testing reduces the probability but does not eliminate it completely.
 It is part of what we do and something we cannot change.
 We cannot predict who it will happen to, when it does or at what age it can happen.
 The percentages are low but still do crop up.

-In addition to health issues there can be minor cosmetic issue was well.
+In addition to health issues, there can be minor cosmetic issues as well.
 A pup can have an underbite, overbite, base narrow canines, as well as other slight dental defects.
-Most will self correct as the dog grows and the baby teeth fall out and the adult teeth come in.
-Same goes for umbilical hernia, or an retained or undescended testicle.
-A pup many has a minor hernia but close over time on its own or it might not and would need to be closed at the spay/neuter appointment, same for the undescended testicle.
+Most will self-correct as the dog grows and the baby teeth fall out, and the adult teeth come in.
+The same goes for an umbilical hernia, or a retained or undescended testicle.
+A pup may have a minor hernia but closes over time on its own, or it might not and would need to be closed at the spay/neuter appointment, same for the undescended testicle.

-It is important to go into pet ownership with realistic expectation.
-Puppies are an amazing thing but they are also a lot of work.
-I can give you a great puppy but it’s up to you to make it a great dog.
-Training and consistency is key.
-I have no control or influence over the growth and mental development of your puppy once you walk out my door.
-You truly get what you put in, when raising and owning a pooch.
+It is important to go into pet ownership with realistic expectations.
+Puppies are an amazing thing, but they are also a lot of work.
+I can give you a great puppy, but it’s up to you to make it a great dog.
+Training and consistency are key.
+I have no control or influence over the growth and mental development of your puppy once you walk out of my door.
+You truly get what you put in when raising and owning a pooch.
 Be sure you are ready to hire a trainer and put in the time needed early on to set a firm foundation, in raising your new family member.

-Families that were lucky enough to visit us at our home, when we still offered in home visits always compliment us on how beautiful and well kept our dogs are.
+Families that were lucky enough to visit us at our home, when we still offered in-home visits always compliment us on how beautiful and well kept our dogs are.
 They also compliment us on what nice facilities we have, to raise and care for our Australian Labradoodle puppies and adult dogs.
 For those of you who are new to us and do not have a personal reference please visit our Facebook Page and Instagram page.
-There you will find tons of families, letters and photos sent in to us by our past Labradoodle owners or posted by themselves as well as the day to day happenings here at Hales Australian Labradoodles.
+There you will find tons of families, letters, and photos sent to us by our past Labradoodle owners or posted by themselves as well as the day-to-day happenings here at Hales Australian Labradoodles.

-Since we have done this for so many years we are unable to list all letters and notes but try to update them on occasion.
-The Hale’s Labradoodles Facebook also has tons of fun pictures of myself, my family and my doodles.
+Since we have done this for so many years, we are unable to list all letters and notes but try to update them on occasion.
+Hale’s Labradoodles Facebook also has tons of fun pictures of myself, my family, and my doodles.
 Follow us on Facebook to see the latest news here at Hale’s Australian Labradoodles.

 Unfortunately, sometimes that does not always work out.
-My policies and strict visiting schedule is just one of the many things I do to protect the wellbeing of your future Australian Labradoodle puppy.
-Just remember the quality of my dogs and my long standing reputation is all part of what you get here at Hale’s Australian Labradoodle’s.
-Your patience and understanding is greatly appreciated.
+My policies and strict visiting schedule are just one of the many things I do to protect the wellbeing of your future Australian Labradoodle puppy.
+Just remember the quality of my dogs and my long-standing reputation is all part of what you get here at Hale’s Australian Labradoodle’s.
+Your patience and understanding are greatly appreciated.

-Puppy selections/allocations are done at 6 weeks, when the puppies are more developed in their coat, size and temperament.
-Which is about 6 weeks of age.
-I do not allow drop in or unscheduled appointments.
+Puppy selections/allocations are made at 6 weeks when the puppies are more developed in their coat, size, and temperament, which is about 6 weeks of age.
+I do not allow drop-in or unscheduled appointments.
 The puppies cannot be viewed or visited prior to 8 weeks of age and pick up.
 We take the utmost care in caring for our pampered pooch puppies.
-By having visitors in and out not only compromises the health and wellbeing of your puppy but possibly the health and wellbeing of someone else’s.
+Having visitors in and out not only compromises the health and wellbeing of your puppy but possibly the health and wellbeing of someone else’s.

 Again, thank you for understanding and working with us to help bring you the healthiest possible pet you can have.
 We know how exciting it is and how much you want to see your new baby or any of our gorgeous Australian Labradoodle’s but we must always stay focused on the big picture.
 Health and safety of the puppies which is why following us on Facebook and Instagram will truly keep you up on current events!!! =)

-- (2) year Genetic Health Guarantee Note: see contract for limitations
+- (2) year Genetic Health Warranty Note: see contract for limitations

 - Current core vaccinations and appropriate worming

-- 30 day trail Pet insurance from Trupanion note: must be activated within 24 hours of adopting your puppy, even on weekends and holidays.
+- 30-day trial Pet insurance from Trupanion note: must be activated within 24 hours of adopting your puppy, even on weekends and holidays.
 There are no exceptions.